A real question is whether television is an effective medium for changing mainstream attitudes?

 2. Likeability – creating emotional connections through engaging personality, achievement, sense of humour etc.

-The view of people with disabilities
+The view of people with disability

 Image: Liam Bairstow first actor with Down syndrome cast in Coronation Street